GLOBAL MARKETS-U.S. stocks rise after solid U.S. jobs data; oil down

 The U.S. dollar initially rebounded against a basket of currencies from more than five-month lows on Thursday.
 The stronger-than-expected U.S. jobs and factory data boosted expectations for a less dovish Fed.

-(Reporting by Herbert Lash, additional reporting by Jamie McGeever in London; Editing by Nick Zieminski, Chizu Nomiyama and David Gregorio)
+Germany's benchmark 10-year Bund yield fell near this year's low, pinned down by weak equity markets and as a bigger European Central Bank bond-buying program came into force.
+The Bund's yield lost 1.9 basis points to 0.14 percent.

-Jan 17Regional bank holding company Comerica Inc reported a 41.7 percent rise in quarterly profit as it set aside less money for bad loans.
+(Reporting by Herbert Lash, additional reporting by Jamie McGeever in London; Editing by Nick Zieminski and Chizu Nomiyama)

-* Worldwide net sales of $966 million were slightly above $961 million a year ago for two months ended Dec.
-31, 2016
+* Chart Industries Inc - acquired Hetsco, Inc., from global power equipment group, Inc Source text for Eikon: Further company coverage: